-Reviewers say that Propecia, available only by prescription, is one of the most effective, proven treatments for male-pattern baldness.
-Researchers say that only hair-transplant surgery is more effective, but still recommend Propecia first because it is much more affordable and is better suited to the beginning stages of hair loss.
+Effective especially when used as part of a combination therapy.
+Numerous clinical studies say that prescription Propecia is one of the most effective treatments for male-pattern baldness.
+Only hair transplant surgery is more effective, according to researchers, but they recommend Propecia first because of its affordability and its effectiveness in the beginning stages of hair loss.
 Experts claim, in fact, that Propecia is most effective when it is taken at the first signs of thinning hair.
+In a recent study published in the Journal of Dermatology, researchers studying the effects of finasteride on Japanese men with androgenetic alopecia observed significant hair growth in 87 percent of test subjects.
 Studies show that it is superior to minoxidil (the active ingredient in Rogaine), but many people use both products for maximum results.

 4. International Journal of Dermatology

 This study compares 5 percent minoxidil (the active ingredient in Rogaine), applied twice daily, to one daily dose of 1 mg oral finasteride (the active ingredient in Propecia).
-Results show that finasteride is superior to minoxidil and produces more hair growth over a 12-month period.
+Results show that finasteride is superior to minoxidil and produces better hair growth over a 12-month period.

-Review: An Open, Randomized, Comparative Study of Oral Finasteride and 5 Percent Topical Minoxidil in Male Androgenetic Alopecia, E. Arca, et al, 2004
+Review: An Open, Randomized, Comparative Study of Oral Finasteride and 5 Percent Topical Minoxidil in Male Androgenetic Alopecia, E. Arca et al., 2004

-2. Journal of the American Academy of Dermatology
+5. Journal of the American Academy of Dermatology

 The study reported in this journal shows dutasteride to be more effective than finasteride at regrowing hair in men with androgenetic alopecia.
 Dutasteride, the active ingredient in Avodart, has not yet been approved by the FDA for treatment of AGA.

-4. American Hair Loss Association
+6. American Hair Loss Association

-Review: Men's Hair Loss: Treatment, Editors of AmericanHairLoss.org
+Review: Men's Hair Loss: Treatment, Editors of American Hair Loss Association, Not Dated